codefoster/codefoster.com/source/_drafts/Dynamic-Link-to-Internet-Calendars.md

 I used this trick to bring all of my Meetup groups into my Outlook as a calendar that I can overlay with my Exchange and Live calendars.
 Now I&rsquo;m sittin&rsquo; pretty.

-Here are the steps&hellip;
+Here are the steps...;

 1. Get the URL to your online .ics file on your clipboard
 2. In Outlook right click on Other Calendards and Add Calendar
-3. Choose From Internet&hellip;
+3. Choose From Internet...;
 4. Now just paste in your URL and the rest should be self-explanitory

 Ready, go!